PTBCCT CEU Policy

 - Management of chronic overlapping comorbid pain conditions for patients with orofacial pain will be considered.
 Comorbid pain conditions may include but not limited to systemic conditions, fibromyalgia, thoracic / low back / sacroiliac / lower extremity dysfunction, irritable bowel syndrome, vulvodynia, chronic fatigue syndrome, interstitial cystitis/painful bladder syndrome, endometriosis, etc.

 Without supporting documentation (syllabus / course definition) that relates how the course content or portions of the course content applies to management of the orofacial pain patient, CEUs will be declined.

-- Certificate of attendance of the CEU course, conference, home study, etc., must be submitted.
-Certificate must include the following: participants name, course name, and total number of CEUs.
-If course certificate does not contain the necessary information, supporting documentation must include it.
+- The certificate of attendance from the CEU course or conference as well as a certificate of completion of a home study program must also be submitted.
+The certificate must include the following: participants name, course name, and total number of CEUs.
+If a course certificate does not contain the necessary information, the supporting documentation must include it.